 Wood & Metal Shop

-Gould Hall is a very large photo lab with a traditional film darkroom and a studio space for photographing models and other artwork.
+Gould Hall houses a photo lab with a traditional film darkroom and a studio space for photographing and lighting large models and other artwork.
 Despite the rise of digital photography, the Department of Architecture remains committed to foundation courses in film photography.
 In the Photo Lab studio space, digital cameras are used almost exclusively for photographing models and other student-made objects such as furniture.
 The Photo Lab is open to all students in the department.

 The Visual Resources Collection of the College of Built Environments in 330 Gould Hall consists of approximately 130,000 circulating 35mm slides and over thirty thousand digital images.
 The images in the collection represent architecture, urban planning, landscape architecture, structures, materials, history, and design.
 Digital images are accessible on the collection's online database.
 The collection is staffed by one full-time professional director, a half-time graduate assistant, and two work/study students.